cloud-custodian/cel-python/docs/source/c7n_functions.rst

 -   The variant implementations that are registered (if any.)

 -   If used in the working policies,

     -   the number of policies using the filter clause,

     -   Up to three examples.

 The actions are redacted as are specific values from filters.
-The filter redaction will conceal specific S3 buckets, RESTful services, vpc-names, tag values, and subnet names.
+The filter redaction obscures the S3 buckets, RESTful services, vpc-names, tag values, and subnet names.

 The schema and the examples help to define the domain of CEL functions required.